Qiskit/rustworkx/docs/source/api.rst

         :param list obj_list: A list of python objects to attach to the graph.

-        :returns indexes: A list of int indexes of the newly created nodes
+        :returns indices: A list of int indices of the newly created nodes
         :rtype: list

     .. py:method:: add_edges_from(self, obj_list):